YusufGulcan/Business-Location-Prediction/README.md

 ## OPTIMAL AREA FOR BUSINESS INVESTMENT
 ### Project Introduction
 ### Purpose-
 This project aims to give a list of district names in Toronto, Canada.
-The list is composed of the neighborhoods that hold the highest business opportunities for an enterpreneur who would like to start a gym business.
+The list shall be composed of the neighborhoods that hold the highest business opportunities for an enterpreneur who would like to start a gym business.

 ### Structure-
 The project is divided into different parts due to its length and each part is segmented by subtitles to increase the readability.